-Sodexo is the company contracted by the governors to supply the school with hot dinners.
-School meals are cooked on the premises; a menu is posted in the hall next to the serving hatch for information.
-All money should go directly to the school cook, via the box situated in the Old School entrance way (mornings).
-Envelopes containing dinner money should be placed in this box between 08:45 and 09:00.
+Yes!
+The governors have recently contracted a new catering company to supply the school with hot dinners.
+It is called HC3S and is a non-profit making organisation set up by Hampshire Council.
+School meals will continue to be cooked on the premises; a menu is posted in the hall next to the serving hatch for information and is also available on the school web-site.
+Please pay for meals via Parentpay.
+If paying by cash, envelopes containing dinner money should be placed in the box (outside the school office) between 08:45 and 09:00.
 Envelopes or money bags need to be clearly marked with the following:

-CHILD'S NAME / CLASS / DAYS DINNERS REQUIRED (DATES) and AMOUNT OF MONEY IN THE ENVELOPE.
+CHILD'S NAME/CLASS/DAYS DINNERS REQUIRED (DATES) and AMOUNT OF MONEY IN THE ENVELOPE.

-Whether paying on a weekly or on a daily basis all meals should be paid for in advance.
-They are available at the current price of £2:30 per day.
-Adult meals cost £3:26 per day.
+Whether paying on a weekly or on a daily basis, all meals should be paid for in advance.
+They are available at the current price of £2:50 per day.
 Changes in price are notified in a newsletter.
-A free hot meal is provided for each child in the EYFS, Y1 or Y2 as part of the new government initiative "Universal Infant Free School Meals".
-Please contact the school office if you wish to take up your entitlement.
+A free hot meal is provided for each child in the EYFS, Y1 or Y2 as part of the government initiative 'Universal Infant Free School Meals'.
+Menus are emailed out and are also available on the school website.